ceri-num/lct-decision-making/10-intro-d2u/intro-mad.old.md

 **Deterministic case**:

-- The effects, by doing an action, from a specific state is certain.
+- the effects, by doing an action, from a specific state is certain.

 ---